eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 });
 ```

-Notice a few things about this last bit of JavaScript code:
+Notice a few things about this JavaScript code:

 1. You must replace `{accessToken}` with your own Mapbox access token.
 Retrieve this from your Mapbox account online and make the replacement now.
 2. We're using `const` instead of `var` (which we tended to use with Leaflet) for the `map` declaration when we initialize the map.
 We've discussed the difference between these before, but remember that they are functionally similar.
 Mapbox used to use `var` in its tutorials but has recently switched to `const`, matching more common JS best practices.
 For our purposes, either is generally fine, but using `var` can sometimes result in unintentional bugs, because `var` values can be redefined, while `const` values cannot.
 For more information, [see this link](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/).